-Raijintek is a company that is not only known for making cases, but also various air and all-in-one water cooling for CPUs.
+Raijintek is a company that is not only known for making cases but also various air and all-in-one water cooling for CPUs.
 They are also known for their Raijintek Morpheus, which is a massive heatsink with fans for aftermarket GPU cooling.
-Today, we are going to take a look at one case I’ve been meaning to review since they released their aluminum line of cases.
+Today, we are going to take a look at one case I’ve been meaning to review since they released their aluminium line of cases.
 The case we will look at will be the big slightly bigger brother of the Raijintek Metis, the Raijintek Styx.

 Raijintek Styx Specification